-Made with butter, cocoa, and condensed milk, this cake-like food is one that you have to try.
+Made with butter, cocoa, and condensed milk, this small cake-like food is one that you have to try.

 This food was actually named off of a Brazilian politician from the ’40s.
 Because it only needs a few ingredients to make, it was easy to make during World War II when fresh ingredients were hard to come by.